molecula/documentation/how-tos/_posts/2022-04-01-set-up-log-rotation.md

-When logging to a file, Molecula components will re-open the log file on receipt of the HUP signal.
+When logging to a file, FeatureBase components will re-open the log file on receipt of the HUP signal.
 This allows for seamless log rotation.
 As an example, to configure log rotation with FeatureBase:

 1. First create a log directory owned by the system user that runs the FeatureBase process; we recommend `/var/log/molecula`.